Laura Traplin Weekend Retreat

-Highlights will include a “a nocturne session” (painting at night) taking advantage of the September full moon light, and a pontoon transport and walk to visit the remote Canoe Lake cemetery, thought to be Thomson’s gravesite.
-As well, Judge Little’s son John Little will dine with us then speak about his new book Who Killed Tom Thomson – a Toronto Star best seller and a must-read for fans of true crime and art.
+Highlights will include a pontoon boat ride/walk to paint at the Canoe Lake cemetary, thought to be Thomson’s gravesite, at the remains of the Mowat Lodge lumber mill and around gorgeous Arowhon Pines.
+A night or “nocturne” session under the September moon, and time with Judge Little’s son, John Little, who will dine with us then speak about his new book Who Killed Tom Thomson – a Toronto Star best seller and a must-read for fans of true crime and art.

 About Martha Johnson: Martha graduated Fine Art, University of Guelph and was later mentored by Tom Hodgson of Painters 11.
 She currently teaches Mastering Acrylic Techniques and topical workshops at ArteMbassy in Toronto as well as 20 years instructing drawing and acrylics at the Avenue Road Arts School in Toronto.
 As a landscape painter Martha is passionate about working out of doors, note-taking and leading workshops across Canada, France, Union Island and Saint Vincent The Grenadines.
 She is known for an environment subtext in her paintings and ephemeral wire sculptures that adorn private, public and corporate collections worldwide.
 Deeply interested in Canadian history, exhibition highlights include: Survey the Valley (2007), Kent Island and the Albatross (2013, Grand Manan Museum) and SHADOW RED 2017, acknowledging the hundredth anniversary of Tom Thomson’s death.